-Hello!
-I am a Philosopher of Science, a PhD Candidate in Mathematics and Philosophy at the University of Canterbury, New Zealand, and was recently a Visiting PhD Student at the Department of History and Philosophy of Science at the University of Cambridge, UK.
+Hello, seekers!
+I am a fourth year PhD candidate in applied mathematics and philosophy at the University of Canterbury, New Zealand, and a visiting PhD student at the Department of Linguistics and Philosophy at the Massachusetts Institute of Technology (MIT).

 I mainly work on topological explanations of physical phenomena investigating the claim whether these are models that constrain our world in any meaningful way.
-My verdict, as it stands now, is that they do not!
-Part of my argument can be found at https://doi.org/10.1007/s11229-022-03697-9
+My argument, as it stands now, is that they do not seem to: https://doi.org/10.1007/s11229-022-03697-9

 I am also interested in Buddhist philosophy (as applied to mathematical realism), Indian astronomical traditions and their parallels with modern philosophy.